AymaneSlayer/Codingweek/CancerPrediction/README.md

+# Cervical Cancer Risk Prediction
+## Project Overview
+This repository contains the code and resources for predicting cervical cancer risk using machine learning models.
+The project focuses on data preprocessing, handling class imbalance, feature engineering, model training, evaluation, and explainability through SHAP.
+## Repository Structure
+Dockerfile: Defines the environment setup for running the application in a containerized environment.

+notebooks/: Jupyter notebooks containing exploratory data analysis (EDA), feature engineering, and initial model training.

+app.py: Streamlit/Flask-based web application for user interaction and predictions.

+main.py: The main script for data processing, model training, and evaluation.

+requirements.txt: List of dependencies required for running the project.

 # Was the dataset balanced?
 How was class imbalance handled, and what was the impact?
   The dataset was imbalanced, as cervical cancer cases were significantly fewer than non-cases.
 To address this, we applied the SMOTE technique: This method generated synthetic samples for the minority class, increasing its representation in the dataset.We eventually got a database that consists of 642 samples for each case,